andres07franco/movies-inc-app/README.md

 - For get a better organization of the components and apply the S of SOLID I used the Atomic design.

-- The Core module organization was inspired by the Onion Architectures.
+- The Core module organization was inspired by the Onion Architecture.

   <img src='./assets/Onion-View.PNG' width='250'>